GLOBAL MARKETS-Energy shares fall on oil decline; U.S. yields set for monthly surge

 "For the time being, the narrative is pretty dollar bullish," said Richard Franulovich, a senior currency strategist at Westpac Banking Corporation in New York.

-(Additional reporting by Jamie McGeever in London, Dion Rabouin and Karen Brettell in New York, and Yashaswini Swamynathan in Bengaluru; Editing by Nick Zieminski and Meredith Mazzilli)
+(Additional reporting by Jamie McGeever in London, Dion Rabouin and Karen Brettell in New York, and Yashaswini Swamynathan in Bengaluru; Editing by Nick Zieminski)

 TORONTO, Jan 14 Privately held Canadian carrier Porter Airlines said flights had resumed after a system outage grounded its fleet earlier on Saturday.